athomasq/athomasq.github.io/investing/investing-in-public-appendices/navigating-high-valuations-as-an-angel.md

 <br/>

-### Introduction

 Valuations, as any fule kno, have been going up across the board.
 What does this imply for portfolio construction?

 I believe that two things can be true at the same time: valuations are rising for reasons that are mostly legitimate, and it's hard(er) to make money investing at high(er) valuations.
+Venture investing in 2021 is all about navigating the tension between these two opposing truths.

+---

 Let's start with the reasons.
 Here's what I believe: